Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 >  In situations where the set of names is not finitely enumerable (i.e., where name conflicts might arise) it is frequently best to use symbols in some package other than KEYWORD so that conflicts will be naturally avoided.
 For example, it is generally not wise for a program to use a keyword as a property indicator, since if there were ever another program that did the same thing, each would clobber the other's data.

 ## Can a symbol be homeless?
 We've seen how symbols have a home package, which is the package into which they were originally interned. `(symbol-package 'sym)` yields this package.
-Here are some ways for a symbol to be orphaned, such that `(symbol-package 'sym)` returns `NIL`.
+Here are some ways in which a symbol can become orphaned, such that `(symbol-package 'sym)` returns `NIL`.

 1) Manually create a symbol data structure: `(make-symbol "NAME-HERE")`.